What Is PL/SQL Ref Cursors In Oracle Database?

-When it comes to performance, Ref Cursors have always proven themselves superior to static cursors.
-This is because of the ability of a single ref cursor to get associated with multiple SELECT statements in a single PL/SQL block.
-This then reduces the need for writing separate explicit cursors which in turn makes them a highly efficient, flexible and robust feature of PL/SQL language.
-So let’s explore Ref Cursor in PL/SQL and learn more about it.
+When it comes to performance, PL/SQL Ref Cursors in Oracle have always proven themselves superior to static cursors.
+Because of the ability of a single ref cursor to get associated with multiple SELECT statements in a single PL/SQL block.
+In addition, this reduces the need for writing separate explicit cursors.
+Moreover it makes them a highly efficient, flexible and robust feature of PL/SQL language.
+So let’s explore Ref Cursors in PL/SQL and learn more about it.

 Ref Cursor is an acronym of Reference to a Cursor.
 It is a PL/SQL datatype using which you can declare a special type of variable called Cursor Variable.